MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-on-iis/secure-your-infrastructure-and-php-applications.md

 ---
-title: "Secure Your Infrastructure and PHP Applications | Microsoft Docs"
+title: "Secure Your Infrastructure and PHP Applications"
 author: rick-anderson
-description: "Security is always a consideration; it is critical to make careful security considerations when you implement and maintain your Web sites, infrastructure, an..." ms.author: iiscontent
+description: "Security is always a consideration; it is critical to make careful security considerations when you implement and maintain your Web sites, infrastructure, an..." ms.date: 11/15/2009 ms.assetid: 3a346c3c-f9cc-49a5-9768-8ddd497935bb msc.legacyurl: /learn/application-frameworks/install-and-configure-php-on-iis/secure-your-infrastructure-and-php-applications msc.type: authoredcontent
-manager: soshir
-ms.date: 11/15/2009
-ms.topic: article
-ms.assetid: 3a346c3c-f9cc-49a5-9768-8ddd497935bb
-ms.technology: iis-appfx
-ms.prod: iis
-msc.legacyurl: /learn/application-frameworks/install-and-configure-php-on-iis/secure-your-infrastructure-and-php-applications
-msc.type: authoredcontent
 ---